lmfit/asteval/README.rst

 to that of Python, eliminating many lexing and parsing challenges and generating a result that is straightforward to interpret.
-This makes "correctness" easy to test and verify with high confidence, so that the emphasis can be placed on balancing features with safety.
+This makes "correctness" easy to test and verify with high confidence, so that the emphasis can be placed on balancing functionality with safety.

 There are several absences and differences with Python, and Asteval is by no means an attempt to reproduce Python with its own ``ast`` module.
 While, it does support a large subset of Python, the following features found in Python are not supported in Asteval:

- 1. many internal methods and classes of Python objects, especially ``__dunder__`` methods cannot be accessed.
+ 1. creating classes is not supported
- 2. creating classes is not supported
+ 2. many internal methods and classes of Python objects, especially ``__dunder__`` methods cannot be accessed.
  3. `eval`, `exec`, `yield`, `async`, `match/case`, function decorators, generators, and type annotations are not supported.
  4. `f-strings` are supported, but `t-strings` are not supported.